Last Updated on

 Bloom Algae-Based Omega-3 is a great plant-derived supplement that definitely packs an omega-3 punch.

 Each serving provides plenty of these crucial nutrients: 336 mg DHA, 158 EPA and, 36 mg of DPA.
-So what stands out immediately is the large amounts of omega-3s - which is great.
+So what stands out immediately is the large amounts of omega-3 fatty acids - which is great.

 Bloom omega-3 is made from farm-raised non-GMO algae and processed in a GMP certified facility which ensures quality and purity.
 You can rest assured that this supplement is free of any ocean-borne toxins, pollutants, and contaminants.